A US veteran died at a nursing home, abandoned. Hundreds of strangers came to say goodbye

 “It doesn’t matter if he served one day or made the military his career," she said.
 "He still deserves to be respected and not alone.”

+Victoria Abbott, executive director of the Bread of Life shelter in Augusta, said he had come every day to eat at their soup kitchen, always ready to crack “dad jokes” and make the staff smile.
+He had a favorite table.

+“Your quintessential 80-year-old, dad jokes every day,” Abbott said.
+“He was really great to have around.
+He was part of the soup kitchen family.”

-The memorial book posted online by Direct Cremation of Maine, which helped to arrange the burial, offered no clues.
-An hour before his funeral, three people had signed it.
-It seemed they hadn't met him, either.
+But most people there Thursday met him too late.
+The memorial book posted online by Direct Cremation of Maine, which helped to arrange the burial, had a few strangers' good wishes.

 “Sir,” one began, and ended with “Semper Fi.”